Hormonal Imbalance in Women: Causes, Symptoms, and Treatment

 Males with low testosterone levels frequently experience the following symptoms:

-- loss of muscle tone, thinning hair, and slowing hair growth are all symptoms of chest pain.
+- Loss of muscle tone, thinning hair, and slowing hair growth are all symptoms of chest pain.

 During puberty, children begin to produce sex hormones.
 Many kids who undergo delayed puberty will eventually go through conventional puberty, but some may develop hypogonadism.